Robustifying ML-powered Network Classifiers with PANTS: Overview

-Even if the target model does not use (non-differentiable) feature engineering or if one somehow finds a packet sequence that is consistent with the AML adversarial feature vector, the packet sequence might still fall outside the capabilities of the threat model, violate any network constraints, or break the semantics of the original flow.
-For example, suppose the threat model only allows injecting packets, and flow duration $f_1$ and packets per second $f_2$ are two features extracted by the feature engineering module.
+Even if the target model does not use (non-differentiable) feature engineering or if one somehow finds a packet sequence that is consistent with the AML adversarial feature vector, the packet sequence might still fall outside the capabilities of the threat model or violate any network constraints, or break the semantics of the original flow.
+For example, suppose the threat model only allows injecting dummy packets (but not removing), and flow duration $f_1$ and packets per second $f_2$ are two features extracted by the feature engineering module.
 The number of packets can be derived from $\#packets = f_1/f_2$.
 If $\#packets$ derived from the adversarial features is less than the number of packets in the original flow, even though one can find an adversarial packet sequence consistent with the adversarial features, it still falls outside the capabilities of the threat model.
-Similarly, for a deep NN that is directly accepting the packet sequence as input, the AML-generated adversarial sequence could change the interarrivals in a way that is impossible for any congestion control algorithm or in a way that makes the connection unusable because it is too slow in the beginning.
+Similarly, for a deep NN that is directly accepting the packet sequence as input, the AML-generated adversarial sequence could change the interarrivals in a way that is impossible for any congestion control algorithm or in a way that makes the corresponding application unusable.